BeeChains/realestateco/index.md

-# REAL ESTATE CO welcomes you!
-# We are SHAPING REALITY!
+# We are SHAPING REALITY REAL ESTATE CO!!

-Manifesting Top Level Domains on the [Handshake](https://handshake.org/) blockchain!!
+We enjoy manifesting Top Level Domains on the [Handshake](https://handshake.org/) blockchain!!
 Get your [REALESTATELLC](http://shapereality.realestatellc/) on the New Web now!!

 - [admin.websecurityspecialist/](http://admin.websecurityspecialist/)